Rattan: Clothing

 Traditionally, the women of the Wemale ethnic group of Seram Island, Indonesia wore rattan girdles around their waist.

 Corporal punishment

 Thin rattan canes were the standard implement for school corporal punishment in England and Wales, and are still used for this purpose in schools in Malaysia, Singapore, and several African countries.
-The usual maximum number of strokes was six, traditionally referred to as getting "Six of the best".
 Similar canes are used for military punishments in the Singapore Armed Forces.
 Heavier canes, also of rattan, are used for judicial corporal punishments in Aceh, Brunei, Malaysia, and Singapore.

 Wicks

 Rattan is the preferred natural material used to wick essential oils in aroma reed diffusers (commonly used in aromatherapy, or merely to scent closets, passageways, and rooms), because each rattan reed contains 20 or more permeable channels that wick the oil from the container up the stem and release fragrance into the air, through an evaporation diffusion process.
 In contrast, reeds made from bamboo contain nodes that inhibit the passage of essential oils.